 Aligned with the Massachusetts History and Social Science Frameworks, students revisit the Founding Documents of the United States and Massachusetts with an emphasis on understanding their relevance and impact on policies and politics in the present.
 They study these topics by exploring and researching guiding questions such as "What does it mean to be an informed citizen?" and "How involved should the United States government be in world affairs?"
-Course activities emphasizes demonstration of civic knowledge, skills, and dispositions, development of focused questions or problem statements, conduct inquiries, and determine next steps and take informed action, as appropriate.
+Courseactivities emphasize demonstration of civic knowledge, skills, and dispositions, development offocused questions or problem statements, conduct inquiries, and determine next steps and take informed action, as appropriate.
+In studying these topics, students apply grades 11-12 reading, writing and speaking and listening skills, and learn vocabulary and concepts related to history and social science.
 The breadth and depth of the content will be differentiated to accommodate learning issues specific to students' needs.